Sichuan pepper: Other Zanthoxylum spices

 Zanthoxylum gilletii is an African species of Zanthoxylum used to produce spice uzazi.
 Similarly, other Zanthoxylum species are harvested for spice and seasoning production in a number of cultures and culinary traditions.
 These spices include andaliman, chopi, sancho, sanshō, teppal, and tirphal.

 Zanthoxylum oxyphyllum, known as mejenga, is used as a herb in Assam, India.

 Culinary uses

 Sichuan pepper is an important spice in Chinese, Nepali, Kashmiri, north east Indian, Tibetan, and Bhutanese cookery of the Himalayas.
-Sichuan pepper has a citrus-like flavor and induces a tingling numbness in the mouth, akin to a 50-hertz vibration, due to the presence of hydroxy-alpha sanshool.
+Sichuan pepper has a citrus-like flavor and induces a tingling numbness in the mouth, akin to a 50-hertz vibration (typical of RA1 mechanical vibrotactile sensors in humans), due to the presence of hydroxy-alpha sanshool.
 Food historian Harold McGee describes the effect of sanshools thus:

 "...they produce a strange, tingling, buzzing, numbing sensation that is something like the effect of carbonated drinks or of a mild electric current (touching the terminals of a nine-volt battery to the tongue).
 Sanshools appear to act on several different kinds of nerve endings at once, induce sensitivity to touch and cold in nerves that are ordinarily nonsensitive, and so perhaps cause a kind of general neurological confusion."